pochmann/googlecodejam/README.md

 # googlecodejam
 My solutions to Google Code Jam problems.
+Including some explanations and code-golfed versions.